au-research/ANDS-ResearchVocabularies-Registry/INSTALL.md

 The file `conf/logback.xml` is the logging configuration for the Registry.
 You may modify it to suit your needs.

+## Liquibase properties

+Create `conf/registry-liquibase.properties`.
+You may base it on `registry-liquibase.properties.sample`.

+In order to create the tables in the registry database, the database user must have the "CREATE" privilege.
+If the database user used by the Registry web app does not have that privilege, create another `registry-liquibase-superuser.properties` configuration file that specifies the username and password of a database user that has the necessary privileges.
+Then, specify that configuration file in the Liquibase command line.

 # Create the Registry database